eve-basil/dump-api/README.md

-basil.dumpapi
+basil.refapi
 ==============

-Hi, I serve some common use cases for consuming the Eve Dump as a RESTful API!
+Hi, I serve some common use cases for consuming the Eve SDK Static Reference data as a RESTful API!

 Dependencies